Lanark–Frontenac–Kingston voters contemplate life after Randy Hillier | CBC News

 Rob Eady points to himself as proof that easy access to mental health services is lacking in his corner of rural Ontario.

-The Lanark, Ont., resident says he's been waiting for about a year for a video conference with a doctor in order to change or tweak his prescription.
+The Lanark, Ont., resident says he's been waiting for about a year for a video conference with a doctor to change or tweak his prescription.

 "We don't have a lot of psychologists in the community.
-It's basically out of Ottawa or Brockville," he said.
+It's basically out of Ottawa or Brockville," he said, each about 80 kilometres away.
 "Waiting a year, it kind of puts my life on hold in certain ways."

 Eady feels that way about his provincial riding of Lanark–Frontenac–Kingston, too.

-For the past 15 years, the area has been held by controversial MPP Randy Hillier, who is not running for re-election as he faces charges related to this winter's Freedom Convoy in Ottawa.
+For the past 15 years, the area has been held by controversial MPP Randy Hillier, who is not running for re-election and faces several criminal charges from protests against COVID-19 rules.

 Eady said Hillier neglected local issues such as the need for more economic development.